Ankit-26/cricz/README.md

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

+First, run the development server: npm run dev

+# or

+yarn dev

+# or

+pnpm dev

+# or

+bun dev

+Open http://http://localhost:5173/ with your browser to see the result. with your browser to see the result.

 Currently, two official plugins are available:

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh